I’m a native California writer, archivist and historian, the fifth generation of my family to live in the beautiful city

 I’ve been writing since childhood but didn’t get paid for it until 1985, when I started publishing articles and book reviews in journals such as California History and The Public Historian, among others.
 I am also the author and/or editor of six books.
 See the Publications tab for my complete works.

-Right now I’m working on the next book: Breathing Room: A Family Story of Life and Lungs at the Arequipa Sanatorium.
+Right now I’m working on the next book: Breathing Room: Two Families, Tuberculosis, and the Arequipa Sanatorium.
 I tell the story of my grandmother’s experience in a California tuberculosis sanatorium during the Jazz Age of the late 1920s.
 I also talk about the institution itself, and the phenomenal doctors, artists, social workers, and society matrons who made the sanatorium possible, and gave hope and health to Bay Area women for forty-six years.
 The University of Oklahoma Press will publish the book in the fall of 2019.

 I’m a member of the Western Writers of America, Women Writing the West, the California Historical Society, the Society of California Archivists, and the Arizona Historical Society.
 I am also a board member and former chair of the Frank Lloyd Wright Civic Center Conservancy in San Rafael, California.